Researching Retirement: Myths and Realities About Asset Allocations

 July 26th, 2021

 Dimensional’s Research team recently evaluated the ability of common investing and spending strategies to support smooth retirement consumption.
-We used simulations to compare an income-focused allocation with two wealth-focused allocations that are inspired by real-world target date funds.1 We found that the income-focused allocation delivers similar retirement income with lower risk.
+We used simulations when researching retirement to compare an income-focused allocation with two wealth-focused allocations that are inspired by real-world target date funds.1 We found that the income-focused allocation delivers similar retirement income with lower risk.

 Our results differ from conventional wisdom about retirement investing.
 The three allocations we considered are shown in Exhibit 1.
 All allocations start with 100% allocated to equities at age 25 and maintain this exposure until age 45.
 Then, equity exposure in each allocation declines until reaching its landing point at age 65, either 25% or 50%.
 In the wealth-focused allocations, short-term nominal fixed income replaces equities, a common practice in target date funds.2 In the income-focused allocation, fixed income is used to manage inflation and interest rate risks through a liability-driven investing (LDI) bond portfolio.
 Exposure to equities in retirement, at 25%, is lower than the equity allocation in the average target date fund, which is closer to 50%.3

 Portfolio Allocation by Age for the Wealth- and Income-Focused Glide Paths

 We simulate the experience of an investor who makes 40 annual contributions of $12,500 to a retirement account and invests according to the asset allocations outlined in Exhibit 1.
 At age 65, the investor plans for a 30-year retirement.
 She computes the present value of 30 equal inflation-indexed payments to determine her annual spending.
 Spending is constant (in real terms) through retirement.
 Exhibit 2 shows the distribution of initial retirement income for 100,000 simulations, as well as the failure rate, defined as the percentage of scenarios in which the investor runs out of assets.